Export Contact, Leads & Attachments from Salesforce to CSV

 4. Under Result, click the number of records to download the result CSV file.

 As a result, we’ve got a CSV file with all necessary data.
 The file contains Сontacts exported from Salesforce, which have such account types as Customer-Channel, Customer-Direct, Channel Partner/Reseller according to our filter conditions.
-We have scheduled the package to run every workday (from Monday to Friday) at 10 a.m., exporting contacts created one day earlier, which means contacts created today will be exported to CSV file the next day at 10 a.m.
+We have scheduled the integration to run every workday (from Monday to Friday) at 10 a.m., exporting contacts created one day earlier, which means contacts created today will be exported to CSV file the next day at 10 a.m.
 It is very convenient and eliminates data duplication.